Aakash-Tripathi/Aakash-Tripathi/README.md

 # Hi there, I'm Aakash 👋

-- I am
-  - a student at Rowan University majoring in Electrical and Computer Engineering
+I am a student at Rowan University majoring in Electrical and Computer Engineering

-- I have experience with
+I have experience with Data Science, Machine Learning, and Deep Learning

-  - Data Science
-  - Machine Learning
-  - Deep Learning
-- I am working currently on
-  - getting AWS Solutions Architect Certified
-  - learning Reinforcement learning at Rowan
+I am working currently on getting AWS Solutions Architect Certified and learning Reinforcement learning at Rowan

 ## 📲 | GET IN TOUCH